skip to content

 00:23:29 - Jenn Junod

 That is true.
 That is true.
-Okay, so we have a to do list, which I am excited about.
-And for those who also want to know something kind of funny is while I was applying for jobs and having to, like, get help and approval from whatever project I was working on, half the time it was Anthony cleaning up my readmes and restructuring them so they look pretty like this.
+Okay, so we have a to-do list, which I am excited about.
+And for those who also want to know something kind of funny, while I was applying for jobs and having to get help and approval from whatever project I was working on, half the time it was Anthony cleaning up my READMEs and restructuring them so they looked pretty like this.

 00:23:58 - Anthony Campolo